Staying Safe During Floods

 “Being a part of YPC has been an enriching experience, but what I’ve enjoyed most is the opportunity to collaborate with [others] who share a commitment to community service and disaster preparedness.
 Engaging with FEMA officials allowed me to gain valuable insights into their expectations, priorities, and suggestions for project planning,” said Zhang.
 “Having the chance to ask questions and receive guidance directly from seasoned experts was incredibly beneficial and has undoubtedly enhanced my understanding of effective project management in the realm of emergency preparedness.”

 Youth interested in applying to the council must submit a completed application form and provide two letters of recommendation.
-All applications and supporting materials must be submitted no later than March 3, 2025.
+All applications and supporting materials must be submitted by March 14, 2025.
 New council members will be announced by June 2025.

 Youth living in FEMA Region 10 (Alaska, Idaho, Oregon, and Washington) may be invited to join the FEMA Region 10 YPC, a similar council that focuses specifically on creating projects within these four states.